cs3org/wopiserver/README.md

 * delete files/entries from CodiMD DB

 ### Required CodiMD APIs to implement the above features
-* given a note id and a user id, change permissions of a note for that user.
+* given a note id (and a username), change permissions of a note (for a given user / for anonymous users).
 In particular make it read only.
 * given a note id, delete a note from DB as well as its attached files.
 * given a note id, return the note's last modification time.